miedzinskijakub/Portfolio-site/README.md

 </p>

 ## Project Overview 🎉
 Own portfolio created on the gatsby framework and styled with Styled-Components.
+Website hosted on netlify.